DiscreteMaths/DM04-Functions/VBA-CMcGowan.md

 Here, an interger variable called Variable1 is created.
 An if statement is then used.
 If the integer variable is equal to 50, then a dialog box will appear with the message "Number = 50", otherwise nothing will happen.
 This is an example of using conditional logic in VBA.

+<pre><code>
+Sub Loop1()
+  Dim Number1 As Integer
+  Dim EndNumber As Integer
+  Dim Answer As Integer

+  EndNumber = 10

+  For Number1 To EndNumber
+    Answer = Answer + Number1

+  Next Number1

+  MsgBox Answer

+End Sub
+</pre></code>
+This code is an example of a loop.
+The Answer variable is undated as the loop goes from the starting number until the ending number.
+When the loop is finished a message box will appear to display the answer.

 **References**
 -https://support.microsoft.com/en-us/kb/109382